 If however you do get attacked by a mosquito, lavender is a good remedy for bug bites and itching because it is anti-inflammatory.

 Fresh or dried bunches lavender around your home and in closets to repel moths, mosquitoes, and flies.
 They are repelled by the scent.
 The bonus is living in a home with natural fragrance from plants, rather than man made fragrance.

 If you feel achy from too much gardening, hiking, or canoeing, massage lavender essential oil into your joints and muscles to aid pain relief.
 For headaches, smelling lavender and peppermint oils or rubbing lavender oil into the temples often helps.

 Lavender essential oil, mixed with a carrier oil, can be used on cuts and burns as an antiseptic.
 Lavender helps to soothe sunburns, too.
-Add a few drops of lavender essential oil to a spray-bottle of cool water.
+Add a few drops of lavender essential oil to a spray bottle of filtered cold water.
 Apply to red skin to cool and relieve the pain.

-You can also brew dried lavender as a tea, let the mixture chill completely, and apply to the skin.
+You can also brew dried lavender as a tea, allow to chill thoroughly and apply to the skin.
 Store in a dark glass container in your refrigerator, the cold provides added relief.

-Dried lavender along with other dried plants make for soothing teas for relaxation.
+Dried lavender, along with other dried plants make for soothing teas for relaxation.
 Sip on lavender and chamomile tea, don’t forget the honey.
 Use lavender for seasoning by sprinkling in a salad to enhance the flavor.